Lando-Ke/GitBot/README.md

 ## GitBot
-A Facebook messenger chatbot that searches Gitbub repositories for you
+A Simple Facebook messenger chatbot that searches Gitbub repositories for you

 ##What can it do?
 - Search Github